-- Students will be able to effectively use business technology to accomplish tasks in a changing and dynamic workplace. - Students will be able to produce professionallooking documents and projects using industry standard hardware and software tools.
+- Students will be able to complete a project using business technology to solve real-world business problems in a changing and dynamic workplace. - Students will be able to produce professional- looking documents and projects using industry standard hardware and software tools.